facebookresearch/theseus/torchkin/README.md

 # follows:
 #
 # - fk: return a tuple of link poses in the order of link names
-# - jfk_b: return a tuple returns a tuple where the first is a list of link body jacobians, and
+# - jfk_b: returns a tuple where the first is a list of link body jacobians, and the
-#          the second is a tuple of link poses---both are in the order of link names
+#          second is a tuple of link poses---both are in the order of link names
-# - jfk_s: return a tuple returns a tuple where the first is a list of link spatial jacobians, and
+# - jfk_s: same as jfk_b except returning the spatial jacobians
-#          the second is a tuple of link poses---both are in the order of link names
 link_names = [LINK1, LINK2, LINK3]
 fk, jfk_b, jfk_s = kin.get_forward_kinematics_fns(
     robot=robot, link_names=link_names)